FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 the file tree structure.
 Two kinds of files were added: `module.modulemap` and `.pk` pkg config.
 Since standard C and C++ don't have the notion of module, `module.modulemap` helps Swift understand what modules this library has during import.
-The `.pk` configs help the compiler figuring where to find the header files, and seems mandatory for C libraries.
-You can also add `.pk` configs to the C++ libraries so minimize the linking configurations in `Package.swift`.
+The `.pk` configs help the compiler figure where to find the header files, and seems mandatory for C libraries.
+You can also add `.pk` configs to the C++ libraries to minimize the linking configurations in `Package.swift`.

 ```text {6,7,13}
 │   ├── ExternalMathUtilsC